As Pants the Hart (Handel)

+Versions

-As pants the hart, HWV 251a
+HWV 251a

 HWV 251a was probably written between December 1712 and May 1713.
 Along with its partner HWV 251d, it is the only anthem Handel wrote that is scored for organ and basso continuo alone.
 It was not written for a grand public occasion (typical of Handel's other anthems), but rather for use in the routine services of the Chapel Royal.

 Even though the text is the same for all versions of HWV 251, the voice scoring differs.
 For example, in the HWV 251a version, the movement Tears are my daily food... was written for solo alto, and the movement Why so full of grief... was written for treble and alto (these can be compared with the voice scoring in HWV 251d—below).

 Other catalogues of Handel's music have referred to the work as HG xxxiv,277 and HHA iii/9,3.

-As pants the hart, HWV 251b
+HWV 251b

 HWV 251b was written in 1717 for James Brydges, and it is believed to have first been performed at St Lawrence, Whitchurch, London (the parish church for the Cannons estate).
 It is number six of the eleven so-called Chandos Anthems, but authorities agreed that it is one of the earliest of the set.

 This version replaces the original organ accompaniment with an orchestral one, scored for the small orchestra based at Cannons.
 The choir at Cannons seems to have been smaller than the Chapel Royal.
 This version features a three-part chorus rather than the normal four parts, but it is not known how many singers Handel envisaged per part.

 Other catalogues of Handel's music have referred to the work as HG xxxiv,207 and HHA iii/5,53.

 The structure for this version is as follows: